aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 # Amazon DynamoDB Construct Library

-> The DynamoDB construct library has two table constructs - `Table` and `GlobalTable`. `GlobalTable` is the preferred construct to use for creating a single table or a table with multiple `replicas`.
-A `GlobalTable` without any `replicas` configured will create a single table in the primary deployment region and will behave in the same way as the `Table` construct.
+> The DynamoDB construct library has two table constructs - `Table` and `TableV2`. `TableV2` is the preferred construct to use for creating a single table or a table with multiple `replicas`.

 [`Table` API documentation](./ORIGINAL_API.md)